alexeev-prog/pyEchoNext/docs/webapp_creation.rst

 stop working, but will display an error on the web page side.
 If another exception occurs, the application will stop working.

+We use MVC (Model-View-Controller) model.
+To understand this, read :ref:`mvc`.

 There is also a base list in pyechonext.urls to pass as arguments to
 EchoNext: